AndersDeath/diary2/000-current.md

 Unfortunately I didn't have time to add anything.
 IT was hard Friday.

-# 25 November - Friday - Berlin - 421 day of immigration
+# 25 November - Saturday - Berlin - 421 day of immigration